roubles/incognito/README.md

 */1 * * * * /usr/local/bin/incognito
 ```

 Now, every minute the computer will disable your mic, speakers and camera.
-To disable this, they will need root access.
+To disable this, you will need root access.

 ## Disable incognito

-If you want to disable incognito, pop open a terminal and run 'openly' (as root).
+If you want to disable incognito, to play music or facetime, pop open a terminal and run 'openly' (as root).
 Only root can enable the camera, mic and speakers.

 ```
 $ sudo openly